rajabishek/swift-essentials/manuscript/03_xml.md

 > parserDidEndDocument:

 ### didStartElement method
-This method is called by the parser object on its delegate whenever it encounters an opening xml tag.
+This method is called by the parser object on its delegate whenever it encounters an opening XML tag.

 ###foundCharacters method
 This method is called by the parser object on its delegate whenever it is reading data between an opening tag and closing tag.
 The data between a tag may be read all at once or it may be read in pieces.

 ### didEndElement method
-This method is called by the parser object on its delegate whenever it encounters a closing xml tag.
+This method is called by the parser object on its delegate whenever it encounters a closing XML tag.

 ### didEndDocument method
 This method is called by the parser object on its delegate when it has completed parsing the entire document.